phetsims/phet-info/checklists/code_review_checklist.md

 ## **Memory Leaks**

 - [ ] Does a heap comparison using Chrome Developer Tools indicate a memory leak?
 (Describing this process is beyond the scope of this document.)
 Test on a version built using `grunt --minify.mangle=false`.
-There should be a GitHub issue showing the results of testing done by the primary developer.
+Compare to testing results done by the responsible developer.
 - [ ] For each common-code component (sun, scenery-phet, vegas, …) that opaquely registers observers or listeners, is there a call to that component’s `dispose` function, or is it obvious why it isn't necessary, or is there documentation about why `dispose` isn't called?
 An example of why no call to `dispose` is needed is if the component is used in